Exponential self-similar mixing by incompressible flows: First example: pinching

-\begin{remark} (i)~The flow of the (non-Lipschitz) velocity field $u_0$ changes the topology of sets: the ball at time $t=0$ is transformed into two balls at time $t=1/2$.
+\item The flow of the (non-Lipschitz) velocity field $u_0$ changes the topology of sets: the ball at time $t=0$ is transformed into two balls at time~${t=1/2}$.

-(ii)~Using symmetry considerations, it is possible to check that the flow of $u_0$ shrinks from time $t=1/8$ to time $t=1/4$ a vertical segment to the origin ( which is represented by the intersection of the two lines in Figure~\ref{f:evol3}).
+\item Using symmetry considerations, it is possible to check that the flow of $u_0$ compresses a vertical segment to a point, namely the origin (the center of the circle in Figure~\ref{f:evol3}), from time $t=1/8$ to time $t=1/4$.
+Similarly, the flow of $u_0$ expands a point, the origin, to a horizontal segment from time $t=1/4$ to time $t=3/8$.

-(iii)~Analogously, from time $t=1/4$ to time $t=3/8$ the flow of $u_0$ ``spreads'' the origin over an horizontal segment.
-In particular, the ODE with velocity field $u_0$ and initial time $t=1/8$ does not have (pointwise) uniqueness for all initial data laying on the vertical segment described in~(ii) above. \end{remark}
+\item In particular, non-uniqueness holds for the characteristic curves of the velocity field $u_0$ starting at any point laying on the vertical segment referenced in point~\ref{r:messrlf.2} above at time $t=1/8$. \end{enumerate} \end{remark}